 Applicants who are invited to interview will be notified by email on the interview notification date.
 They are provided with instructions for when and how to schedule the interview.
-Due to the COVID-19 pandemic, and equity considerations, all interviews for training year 2023-2024 will be conducted via televideo (preferred) or phone.
+Due to equity considerations and guidance from APPIC, all interviews for training year 2024-2025 will be conducted via televideo (preferred) or phone.
+For interns who wish to receive an office tour in person, this option will be available and will not weigh into ranking decisions.